 3. Will I get all the same accommodations that I get in my High School IEP or 504 Plan?

-Answer: A high school plan, whether IEP or 504, governs the high school setting.
-When you enroll at the DRC, a DRC counselor will meet with you to determine your current functional limitations and, through an interactive process, decide on accommodations.
-Your high school document is just that, a document for the high school environment.
-You may or may not have similar accommodations in the college setting.
+Answer: Maybe.
+A high school plan (IEP or 504) governs the high school setting.
+A DRC counselor will meet with you to determine your current functional limitations and work with you on developing accommodations for the college setting.

-Answer: There is no additional cost to the student for DRC services.
+Answer: There is no cost to register with the DRC.

 Answer: As a college student with a documented disability, you have the right to “reasonable accommodations based upon your educational limitations” under Title 5 of the California Education Code and Section 504 of the Rehabilitation Act of 1973.
 Provisions of the law state that “No otherwise qualified person with a disability in the Unites States shall, solely by reason of disability, be denied the benefits of, be excluded from participation in, or be subject to discrimination under any program or activity receiving federal financial assistance.”

-Answer: The Department of Rehabilitation is a service of the State of California that helps prepare disabled persons for employment.
-Services provided to clients who are college students include funding for enrollment fees, books, supplies, and a transportation allowance, as well as counseling and job placement.
-If you have any more questions contact the DRC by calling 650-306-3259.
+Answer: Yes.
+The Department of Rehabilitation helps prepare disabled persons for employment and since education is necessary for competitive employment opportunities, the Department of Rehabilitation will assist college students (e.g. enrollment fees, books, supplies, and a transportation allowance, as well as counseling and job placement).
+If you have any more questions contact the DRC at email@example.com.